lyz-code/blue-book/docs/roadmap_adjustment.md

 - Tweak your project and actions definitions
 - Create *checks* to make sure that they are not overseen.
 - Create objectives that will be checked in the next reviews (weekly and monthly).
+- Add an element to the `planning box` if it's not clear enough to be added as objective.
 - Create [Anki](anki.md) cards to keep the idea in your mind.

-Finally:

-- Check the last month checks and complete this month ones.
-- Pat yourself in the shoulder as you've finished the review ^^.
+Finally pat yourself in the shoulder as you've finished the review ^^.

 ### Month's planning